 Overwatch agrees to provide the products and services at a discount to the Company under the Collaboration Agreement.
-Overwatch's products and services under the Collaboration Agreement include, but not limited to, imaging systems, software engineer labor related to software-as-a-service support, labor related to sensor operations, and cloud-based image data web service.
+Overwatch's products and services under the Collaboration Agreement include, but are not limited to, imaging systems, software engineer labor related to software-as-a-service support, labor related to sensor operations, and cloud-based image data web service.
 In exchange, the Company agrees to pay Overwatch a 7.5% share of revenue from FireTrac on a quarterly basis.
-As stipulated under the Collaboration Agreement, FireTrac is not expected to generate revenue until the second quarter of 2023.
+FireTrac has not generated revenue since the Company entered into the Collaboration Agreement.

-The Collaboration Agreement will end upon termination by (i) a mutual agreement between the Company and Overwatch, (ii) either or both parties upon revenue payment to Overwatch not meeting certain thresholds stipulated in the Collaboration Agreement within the second, third, or fourth anniversary of the effective date of the Collaboration Agreement, or (ii) either party upon a material breach of the Collaboration Agreement uncured within thirty (30) days after written notice from the non-breaching party.
+The Collaboration Agreement will end upon termination by (i) a mutual agreement between the Company and Overwatch, (ii) either or both parties upon revenue payment to Overwatch not meeting certain thresholds stipulated in the Collaboration

+Agreement within the second, third, or fourth anniversary of the effective date of the Collaboration Agreement, or (iii) either party upon a material breach of the Collaboration Agreement uncured within thirty (30) days after written notice from the non-breaching party.